Leafs’ Pacioretty promoted to 2nd line for Game 6 | Globalnews.ca

 The Maple Leafs head coach will go with the same lineup for Game 6 of his team’s first-round playoff series against the Ottawa Senators despite consecutive losses that cut Toronto’s lead to 3-2.

-Berube had the option to bring forwards Nick Robertson or David Kampf out of the press box, but said he’s liked a lot about the team’s overall performance despite recent results.
+Berube had the option to bring forwards Nick Robertson or David Kampf out of the press box, but said he’s had no issues with the team’s overall performance despite recent results.

+“I just didn’t feel that we needed that right now,” Berube said following Thursday’s morning skate at Canadian Tire Centre.
+“There’s a lot to like on our team right now, the way things are going.
+Felt like best leave it.”

-Veteran forward Max Pacioretty was promoted to the second line beside John Tavares and William Nylander at Thursday’s morning skate.
+Veteran winger Max Pacioretty was promoted to the second line beside John Tavares and William Nylander after initially entering the fray in Game 3.

+“Get them the puck,” the 36-year-old said of his role.
+“Go to the net, try and create some time and space for them.
+They’ve both been playing great hockey.

 Get daily National news